mtlynch/mtlynch.io/content/posts/building-a-vm-homelab/index.md

 ### Run What Got Done end-to-end tests

-My weekly journaling app, [What Got Done](https://whatgotdone.com) has automated tests that exercise the app's functionality end-to-end.
-This is one of my most diverse workflows, as it involves compiling a Go backend, compiling a Vue frontend, building a series of Docker containers, and automating Chrome to exercise my app.
-This was one of the workflows that exhausted resources on my old VM, so I expected big gains here.
+My weekly journaling app, [What Got Done](https://whatgotdone.com), has automated tests that exercise its functionality end-to-end.
+This is one of my most diverse workflows &mdash; it involves compiling a Go backend, compiling a Vue frontend, building a series of Docker containers, and automating Chrome to exercise my app.
+This was one of the workflows that exhausted resources on my old VM, so I expected substantial gains here.

 {{<video src="wgt-test.mp4" maxWidth="600px">}}

 {{<img src="build-wgt.png" alt="Graph showing 2017 SSD server completed in 5.4 minutes vs. 2020 server completed in 5.6 minutes">}}

 Surprisingly, there was no significant performance difference between the two.
 For a cold start (downloading all of the Docker base images), the new server is 2% slower than the old one.
 When the base Docker images are already available locally, my new server beats my old, but only by 6%.
-It looks like the bottleneck is largely the disk and browser interaction, so the new server doesn't make much difference.
+It looks like the bottleneck is mainly the disk and browser interaction, so the new server doesn't make much difference.

 ### Build Is It Keto